We are your group for growth.

 I still have more questions, can I talk to you?

-Absolutely.
 We are always happy to clarify things or answer any questions.
-Send us an email at questions@adhdsocialhub.ca or book an appointment on our online calendar to chat.
-You can also sign up for our newsletter to stay informed.
-Don’t forget to check out our blog for updates.
+Send us an email at questions@adhdsocialhub.ca You can also sign up for our newsletter to stay informed.
+Don’t forget to check out our blog and calendar regularly for updates.